Destination Spotlight – The Cactus Theater

 In 1937 the Cactus Theater was on its way to being the first suburban, neighborhood movie theater.
 The doors opened April of 1938 featuring 720 seats, a washed air cooling system (air-conditioning), and a marquee glowing a neon bright 750 feet.
 Today, movies are no longer played at the Cactus, and music fills the building instead.

-In 1993, I had a vision of transforming the theater from movies to music when he purchased the theater with the help of investors.
+In 1993, I had a vision of transforming the theater from movies to music.
 I wanted to establish a venue where talented West Texas performers could showcase their skill while providing entertainment for the region like never before.
 This vision initiated the development of the Lubbock Depot Entertainment District.

 Finally, the Cactus re-opened its doors in 1995 as a live performance theater.